tb942/internet-monitoring/README.md

 Make sure Docker and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your Docker host machine.

+With this branch you need a way of exposing grafana.
+If you just want it to work switch to the [main](https://github.com/tb942/internet-monitoring) branch.
+Otherwise, check out my [nginx config](https://github.com/tb942/nginx-https-reverse-proxy).

 ## Quick Start

 ### Pull the repo